sirech/shell/README.markdown

 2. Add the line `. ~/shell/bashrc` (or equivalent value of __SHELL__) to
 the _.bashrc_ file.

-3. Link the _inputrc_ file with `ln -s ~/shell/inputrc ~/.inputrc`.

-4. Link the _vimrc_ file with `ln -s ~/shell/vimrc ~/.vimrc`.

-5. Add settings for a specific machine by creating a file in the users directory with the name returned by the _ehostname_ command.
+3. Add settings for a specific machine by creating a file in the users directory with the name returned by the _ehostname_ command.
 This file can contain specific settings, like aliases for the folders in the machine.

-6. Check if your os is included by looking for the result of `uname -s` in the bashrc file.
+4. Check if your os is included by looking for the result of `uname -s` in the bashrc file.
 If your os is not there, create a file and link it from there.

+### Configuration files

+There are configuration files for some common programs.
+To use them, link them with something like:

+`ln -s ~/shell/progrc ~/.progrc`

+where _progrc_ is one of:

+ * ackrc
+ * inputrc
+ * screenrc
+ * vimrc

 ### Mac OS X